-The purpose of this page is to update donors on the resolution of the CMTA donor data breach that was first communicated in March 2021.
+The purpose of this page is to update donors on the resolution of CMTA’s donor data breach that was first communicated in March 2021.
 Transparency is a core value of our organization, and we are now able to share more details about this resolved issue as well as provide links to the Court documents: Temporary Restraining Order, Notice of Voluntary Dismissal, FAQ, and CMTA mission documents STAR & CMTA.

 Data Breach Update

 In December 2017, a former employee of our organization, Ms. Susan Ruediger, downloaded our entire donor database following her notice of resignation from the Charcot-Marie-Tooth Association (CMTA) and before her last day of employment in January 2018.
-In April 2018, Ms. Susan Ruediger and Mr. Pat Livney, former CEO of the CMTA, formed the CMT Research Foundation (CMTRF).
+In April 2018, Ms. Susan Ruediger and Mr. Pat Livney, former CEO of CMTA, formed the CMT Research Foundation (CMTRF).
 Sometime thereafter, CMT Research Foundation began using portions of the database to solicit donations for CMT Research Foundation.

 The Charcot-Marie-Tooth Association first became aware of this data breach in early 2021.
 Shortly after, we attempted to resolve the matter directly with Ms. Susan Ruediger and CMT Research Foundation but were unable to do so.
 Unfortunately, the CMTA was forced to take legal action, which was underwritten by the CMTA board of directors.

-During the course of the investigation, Ms. Susan Ruediger and CMT Research Foundation acknowledged possession of the CMTA’s donor database information and that they used it to solicit donations for their organization.
+During the course of the investigation, Ms. Susan Ruediger and CMT Research Foundation acknowledged possession of CMTA’s donor database information and that they used it to solicit donations for their organization.
 Ms. Susan Ruediger also acknowledged possession of other CMTA materials.

-As of September 2021, the CMTA has confirmed through communication from the forensics firm and law firms that all donor information from the CMTA has been permanently removed from CMTRF computers and devices; and we have now notified the Court that the matter is resolved.
+As of September 2021, CMTA has confirmed through communication from the forensics firm and law firms that all donor information from CMTA has been permanently removed from CMTRF computers and devices; and we have now notified the Court that the matter is resolved.

-We greatly appreciate your patience, understanding and loyalty to the CMTA throughout this time — and we apologize for any concerns this may have caused you or your loved ones living with CMT.
-We also understand there has been some confusion in the community about the difference between our organization and CMTRF, and we are including some additional information about the CMTA and our mission on this page.
+We greatly appreciate your patience, understanding and loyalty to CMTA throughout this time — and we apologize for any concerns this may have caused you or your loved ones living with CMT.
+We also understand there has been some confusion in the community about the difference between our organization and CMTRF, and we are including some additional information about CMTA and our mission on this page.

-The CMTA remains focused on our mission to develop treatments and a cure for CMT, and to help improve the quality of life of everyone living with this disease.
+CMTA remains focused on our mission to develop treatments and a cure for CMT, and to help improve the quality of life of everyone living with this disease.
 If you have any questions, please reach out to:

 Gilles Bouchard